 Term bill expenses are charged according to enrollment.
-If a student is attending for a full year, half of that amount will be charged each of the two semesters.
+If a student is attending for a full year, half of that amount will be charged for each of the two semesters.
 Financial aid is also disbursed in semester increments unless otherwise noted.
-Until loans and/or grants are credited to the bill, the amount of the award will show as in anticipated aid column, and will then be subtracted from the “account balance” to arrive at the “balance due”.
+Until loans and/or grants are credited to the bill, the amount of the award will be located in the anticipated aid column, and will then be subtracted from the “account balance” to arrive at the “balance due”.
 The balance due amount is what you actually owe.
 Anticipated aid will not be applied to a student’s bill unless a signed award letter has been returned.

 What do I do with my Term Bill?

 Any amount due must be paid.
 Students whose aid does not cover their bill will have to pay the balance due before they can be cleared for registration.
 Please review When Aid Does Not Cover the Budget.
-Once a student has enrolled, they are expected to resolve monthly any balance due, either during the semesters or during the summer.
+Once a student has enrolled, they are expected to resolve any balance due monthly, either during the semester or during the summer.
 If your Amount Due is $0, you do not need to do anything.
 If you are awarded financial aid, the bill should subtract the aid from semester charges when factoring the amount due.
 Those students who have a credit, or expected credit after aid is factored in will be given a refund check for the credit.

 The Monthly Payment Plan